The Rocky Mountaineer is a luxury train in Canada that visits the beautiful Rocky Mountains.

 I hope you enjoyed this review, if you’re looking to book a getaway to Whistler or if you have any questions at all about the Whistler Westin please don’t hesitate to contact me.

 One of my favourite walks in the Whistler area and free activities to do is the Train Wreck Trail.
 Many people call this the “Train Wreck Hike” but it’s really just an easy walk in.
 It’s also easy enough to push a stroller in if needed.
 It is a packed trail with a few mild inclines.
 The walk should take you between 10-20 minutes each way depending how fast you walk (with small children it takes about 20 minutes, we walked it with my 85 year old Grandmother in about that time frame).
 This takes you to the wreckage of a train crash which took place in 1956.

-It’s a pretty cool place to visit as it’s a “authorized graffiti zone” by the Municipality of Whistler, you can check out and climb the abandoned train cars, make your own art if you so choose and enjoy the new suspension bridge over the Cheakamus River (which is beautiful and free!).
+It’s a pretty cool place to visit as it’s a “authorized graffiti zone” by the Municipality of Whistler, you can check out and climb the abandoned train cars (at your own risk), make your own art if you so choose and enjoy the new suspension bridge over the Cheakamus River (which is beautiful and free!).

 It is getting a lot busier, many people are now hearing about it, especially with more people this year sticking close to home.
 I remember visiting here a couple years ago for the first time and having it to myself for a good hour.
 If you are going in the summer, I would suggest going before 10:00am to avoid the crowds, however if you don’t mind a few people around you (especially if you’re checking it out by yourself), early afternoon is a good time too and you can still get a photo by yourself on the suspension bridge with a bit more patience than early morning.